dankamongmen/notcurses/README.md

 ## Use

+A full API reference [is available](https://nick-black.com/notcurses/).
+Manual pages ought have been installed along with notcurses.

 A program wishing to use notcurses will need to link it, ideally using the output of `pkg-config --libs notcurses`.
 It is advised to compile with the output of `pkg-config --cflags notcurses`.
 If using CMake, a support file is